just4kick/college-management-system/README.md

 How cool is that?
 With just one command, you can start and stop the entire stack—frontend, backend, and face-recognition services—all in a snap!
 It's that easy and efficient!

+* The .env file in this repository does not contain any sensitive information for me, but it's not recommended to push it to the repository.

 #